Chahbaz-Aman/AddSense/README.md

 # AddSense
 A simple app to help you get better at two-digit addition.<br>
-Ideal for students prepating for aptitude exams like CAT
+Ideal for students prepating for aptitude exams.

 ## Setup instructions
 1. Clone this repo into your local system